Norwegian citizens residing in Jordan:

-In order to apply for a Norwegian passport you need to have a Norwegian personal number (ID number).
-For children born in Jordan or Iraq, applications for ID numbers are handed in together with the application for a Norwegian passport.
-All applicants under 18 must be accompanied by both parents, and both parents must give their consent by signing the application form.
+In order to apply for a Norwegian passport you will need a Norwegian personal number (ID number).
+For children born in Jordan, you must submit the application for ID numbers at the same time you apply for a Norwegian passport.

-Norwegian citizens who wish to apply for an ID number and Norwegian passport, must do this by appointment, and through meeting up at the Embassy in person.
-You can schedule an appointment by sending an email to email@example.com.
+Norwegian citizens who wish to apply for an ID number and Norwegian passport must do this by scheduling an appointment at the Embassy.
+You are required to attend the appointment in person.
+You can schedule an appointment by sending an email to [email protected].
 Please provide the following details in your email to the Embassy:

 - Name and date of birth of child/person applying for ID number